cucumber/docs/content/testable-architecture.md

 a web server which plugs into this port and displays a UI in a browser.
 All the IO tends to happen outside of these ports.

 This architectural patterns is called the **ports and adapters pattern** (or [hexagonal architecture](http://alistair.cockburn.us/Hexagonal+architecture)).
-This pattern enables you to hook your scenarios and unit tests at a lower level, while the 'contract tests' give you the confidence to do that.
+This pattern enables you to hook your scenarios and unit tests at a lower level, while the **contract tests** give you the confidence to do that.

 You’ll want to run *some* tests that go through the whole depth of your stack, to get complete confidence.
 Diagnosing where the problem is in a full-stack, end-to-end test is really hard, because it can be anywhere.